RiseTech UnifyID API Documentation

 - Use HTTPS for all endpoints

-- Rotate API keys quarterly
+- Rotate API keys periodically

 - Set reasonable timeouts